DamiBeGud/connect-chat/.docs/api.md

 5. Connect to chat WebSocket with `Authorization: Bearer <accessToken>`.
 6. Subscribe to `/user/queue/private-messages`.
 7. Subscribe to `/user/queue/private-message-status`.
-8. Send private messages to `/app/chat.private`.
+8. Send private messages to `/app/chat.private` with `recipientPhoneNumber`.
 9. When receiving a message as recipient, publish delivered/read acknowledgements.
 10. Refresh tokens with `POST /identity/auth/token/refresh` before or after access token expiration.